 The line is held by the operation of the hold key in the key telephone set shown on the key and telephone circuit.
+The hold key, when operated, opens the operating path for the (L) relay, releasing it, and closes a circuit which operates the (H) relay through its primary winding, in series with the central office or PBX loop and the station set.

+5.05.11 For Fig. 8

-The hold key, when operated, opens the operating path for the (L) relay, releasing it, closes a circuit which operates the (H) relay through its primary winding, in series with the central office or PBX loop and the station set.
-For Fig. 8: the (L1) relay, Fig. 9, if used, releases when the hold key at the station is released.
-When the (H) relay operates, its holding tertiary winding is connected across the line in series with its noninductive quaternary winding, and in parallel with its primary winding.
+The (Ll) relay, Fig. 9, if used, releases when the hold key at the station is released.
+When the (H) relay operates, its holding tertiary winding is connected across the line in series with its non-inductive quaternary winding and in parallel with its primary winding.
 When the hold key is released, the operated pickup key in the key telephone set will release, the operating primary winding circuit of the (H) relay will be opened, the (H) relay will be held operated by its tertiary winding, and the key telephone set will be disconnected from the line.
 The secondary winding of the (H) relay and the "B" lead is used to balance the line to prevent crosstalk interference.
-For Fig. 38: when the (H) relay operates it will be connected across the line in series with the 80to 85-ohm 19GB resistance for holding the relay operated when the hold key is released.
-The "B" lead and the 85 ohms are used to balance the line to prevent crosstalk interference.